1950 Austrian general strikes: First strike

-In the morning of Wednesday, September 27, thousands of pro-communist strike workers took control over OGB regional headquarters in Linz and Graz with their communication infrastructure.
-Again, the police stayed aside but the Socialists in Vienna scrambled all their resources to weaken the communist influence.
-By the end of the day police and paramilitary units forced the Communists out of OGB buildings in British and American zones.
-On September 28 the communists barely raised seventy volunteers to storm the national OGB office in Vienna, and were routed by the police.
-The majority of industrial workers now relied on instructions from the unions, not Communists or their Soviet mentors.
-By 7 p.m. of September 27 even the Soviets agreed that the strike failed and their radio program instructed Austrian workers to return to work.
+In the morning of Wednesday, 27 September, thousands of pro-communist strike workers took control over OGB regional headquarters in Linz and Graz with their communication infrastructure.
+Again, the police stayed aside but the reactionaries in Vienna scrambled all their resources to weaken the communist influence.
+By the end of the day, police and paramilitary units forced the Communists out of OGB buildings in British and American zones.
+On 28 September, the communists barely raised seventy volunteers to storm the national OGB office in Vienna, and were routed by the police.
+The majority of industrial workers now relied on instructions from the unions, not Communists nor their Soviet mentors.
+By 7 p.m. of 27 September, even the Soviets agreed that the strike failed and their radio program instructed Austrian workers to return to work.

-On September 30 pro-communist Conference of Shop Stewards, attended by 2,417 workers' representatives, issued an ultimatum: raise wages immediately or face another general strike on October 4.
-The American and British commanders assessed the situation and once again told the Austrian government that their troops will not take action: their armed intervention, should it happen, "would mean shooting... a profound effect inside and outside Austria."
+On 30 September, pro-communist Conference of Shop Stewards, attended by 2,417 workers' representatives, issued an ultimatumto raise wages immediately or face another general strike on 4 October.
+The American and British commanders assessed the situation and once again told the Austrian government that their troops would not take action; their armed intervention, should it happen, "would mean shooting... a profound effect inside and outside Austria."
 The Austrian Minister of Interior concurred: "intervention ... would be the end of the Austrian Government."